GameBear64/Clothes-Shop/api/README.md

 - [400] - Validation error
 - [403] - Incorrect password
-- [200] - no return, password gets changed
+- [200] - no return, user is deleted

 ---